anonymousever/video-game-discovery-app/README.md

 ## Overview

 Video game discovery app is a minimal clone of the RAWG website.
-This app has some main features that listed below:
+We said minimal because we have some basic features that satisfy learning purposes, so obviously we missed some main features like authentication, dynamic preview, etc. With all that this app has some basic features that listed below:

 - Show the games, platforms and critic score
 - Show the genres with selection feature